smoothtext/smoothtext/README.md

 ---

-> SmoothText is still in alpha and there may be breaking changes.

----

 ## Introduction

 SmoothText is a Python library for calculating readability scores of texts and statistical information for texts in multiple languages.

 The design principle of this library is to ensure high accuracy.